silencebeat/crypto_matching_engine_comparison/README.md

 ## Notes

-- Rust jauh lebih cepat karena compile ke native code dengan optimisasi agresif.
+- **Rust** is much faster due to native compilation with aggressive optimizations.
-- Python masih cukup cepat untuk prototyping berkat deque & dict, tapi kalah jauh dengan Rust.
+- **Python** is still fast enough for prototyping thanks to deque & dict, but much slower than Rust.
-- Go performa stabil, tapi kalah dengan Rust karena struktur data & GC.
+- **Go** shows stable performance but is slower than Rust due to data structures & GC.
-- Node.js paling lambat untuk kasus ini (single-thread event loop + JS overhead).
+- **Node.js** is the slowest in this case (single-threaded event loop + JS overhead).

 ---